appsquickly/typhoon/README.md

 Ummm, someone on Twitter suggested JSON (I kid you not!), but I don't think I'll be saying anything more on that one.
 The thing is, it was actually someone who's work I respect very much.
 That suggestion sure did baffle me, though.
-Waaaohhh man!
-I guess the only thing I can say on that is, friend, if you want to write a JSON extension for your own use, then my container <a href="http://jasperblues.github.com/spring-objective-c/api/Classes/SpringComponentFactory.html">fully supports that</a>.
+Waaaohhh man! . . .
+I guess the only thing I ___can___ say is that, friend, if you want to write a JSON extension for your own use, then my container <a href="http://jasperblues.github.com/spring-objective-c/api/Classes/SpringComponentFactory.html">fully supports that</a>.